signalfx/splunk-otel-go/RELEASING.md

 3. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.

+4. Update the documentation in https://github.com/splunk/public-o11y-docs/tree/main/gdi/get-data-in/application/go

-4. Push the changes to upstream and create a Pull Request on GitHub.
+5. Push the changes to upstream and create a Pull Request on GitHub.

 ## Tag